 One critical component of your overall financial well-being is having a proper Estate Plan in place.
-Whether you are seeking to avoid excessive taxes, ensure that your hard-earned legacy passes to your loved ones, facilitate your families continuing financial success, or simply avoid a probate upon your passing, Arete Financial Solutions is here to help.
+Whether you are seeking to avoid excessive taxes, ensure that your hard-earned legacy passes to your loved ones, facilitate your families continuing financial success, or simply avoid a probate upon your passing, Arete Legal Solutions is here to help.

 Having a properly prepared estate plan will ensure that your hard work over a lifetime will continue to benefit those whom you choose to receive the ongoing fruits of your labor.
 Having your documents in place minimizes the likelihood of contention amongst your chosen beneficiaries and family members, reduces or eliminates the necessity of a probate process and minimizes the likelihood of costly and time-consuming litigation.
 Having this completed will provide you and your loved ones significant peace of mind.

 There is a common misconception that only those with significant assets or a very high newt worth need to have an estate plan in writing.
 In fact, it is strongly recommended that every adult have at least a basic estate plan in place to ensure that their property will pass outside of probate when they die.

 A few things to consider when determining what estate planning tools will best fit your needs are, marital status, do you have children, are any of your children or beneficiaries still minors, what property do you own, do you own real estate, where is your property located, is any of your property held by custodians (bank accounts, investment or brokerage accounts, etc., and what are your wishes/desires when you pass.

 If any of these considerations apply to you, or more simply stated . . . if you are an adult and have a pulse, you need to consider working with a licensed professional to ensure that you have a sufficient estate plan in place as soon as possible.